LITHUANIAN LITERATURE TODAY

 Lithuanians sometimes think of their country as a backwater, but geopolitically a more correct description would be an outpost.
 On a crossroads between Eastern and Western Europe, over the years it has had a lot of friends, masters, occupiers and visitors.
 For example, its capital Vilnius has been home to world-famous Polish-language authors, like Adam Mickiewicz and Czesław Miłosz.
 The Baltic coast variously enjoyed and suffered a long-term German influence, and Thomas Mann’s family had a summer residence in Nida on the Curonian Spit.
 The house is now the Thomas Mann Cultural Centre, and its main annual event is the Thomas Mann Festival in July, a glorious intellectual celebration of European culture.

 Likewise, Lithuanians themselves have always been intrepid travellers.
 When the Soviets invaded, many clever, bright and energetic people, like Ruta Sepetys’ family, had to flee.
 Many ended up in the USA, but some went as far as Australia.
 Wherever they went, they did not assimilate and disappear, but maintained their national identity, living in Lithuanian communities and engaging in various cultural activities, like sports or music clubs and religious groups, but also artists’ circles, radio broadcasts, and even publishing.
-The works of émigré writers were forbidden in Lithuania during the years of the occupation, but since then many have been discovered, read, published and studied.
+The works of émigré writers were mostly forbidden in Lithuania during the years of the occupation, but since then many have been discovered, read, published and studied.
 There have even been some cases of people leaving the Soviet Union in scarcely believable ways.
 The poet and scholar Tomas Venclova wrote an open letter to the government, saying that life here was untenable for a person with intellectual interests, and asking for permission to emigrate, and got it.
-He now teaches at Yale University, and visits Lithuania several times a year, still continuing to write and publish poems and essays.
+He taught at Yale University and visited Lithuania several times a year, still continuing to write and publish poems and essays, and recently has announced that he is permanently moving back to his native country.
 Another important figure is Icchokas Meras, who was ethnically Jewish, and therefore was allowed to leave the Soviet Union for Israel.
-He lived there until his death, but still wrote only in Lithuanian, and often about Lithuania, and his work has been critically acclaimed both in his homelands and abroad.
+He lived there until his death, but still wrote only in Lithuanian, and often about Lithuania, and his work has been critically acclaimed in both of his homelands and abroad.
 Many people are fascinated by semiotics, but even specialists do not always know that one of the first semioticians, Algirdas Julius Greimas, was also Lithuanian, although he wrote in both Lithuanian and French, and his French works are often better known worldwide.
-The Canadian writer Antanas Šileika also comes from a Lithuanian family and, although he writes in English, his novels constantly develop plots about recent Lithuanian history.
+The Canadian writer Antanas Šileika also comes from a Lithuanian family and, although he writes in English, his novels typically develop plots about recent Lithuanian history.
 It is quite likely that contemporary Lithuanians, who are going abroad to live, either temporarily or for good, are in fact quite in tune with an old tradition.
 Therefore, more and more cosmopolitan themes are to be expected.